navpil/navpil.github.io/gupai/gambling-games/pai-gow.md

 # Pai Gow

-Paigou (牌九) is one of the most famous games with Chinese dominoes.
-Often, in order to buy a set of Chinese dominoes, it is necessary to specify "Pai Gow set".
+Pai Gow (牌九) is one of the most famous games played with Chinese dominoes.
+In fact, when purchasing a set of Chinese dominoes, it is often labeled specifically as a "Pai Gow set."

-The essence of the game is quite simple.
+The basic idea of the game is quite simple.
 It is played with a set of 32 tiles.
-First, each player places a bet and the banker must place the same bet against each player.
-All players, including the banker, receive 4 tiles each.
-Each player forms two groups of two tiles from these four tiles, one of them will be higher in the hierarchy, the second - lower.
-The player cannot choose which one to consider higher and which one to consider lower.
-If the groups are not the same, one of them will naturally be higher according to the hierarchy explained below.
-Then all players reveal their groups.
-I do not use the word "pair" for these groups, so as not to confuse them with other pairs - civilian and military.
+Each player places a bet, and the banker must match each bet individually.
+All players, including the banker, receive four tiles.

+From these four tiles, each player forms two groups of two tiles.
+One group will rank higher and the other lower.
+The player does not choose which is higher or lower arbitrarily — if the two groups are different, their rank is determined naturally according to the hierarchy described below.

+_Note: I avoid using the word pair for these groups, so as not to confuse them with the Civil and Military pairs in the traditional terminology._

+After the groups are formed, all players reveal them.

-Player groups are compared with the banker's groups, with the higher group being compared with the higher group, and the lower group with the lower group.
-In each of these two comparisons, or mini-competitions, there can be a win or a loss.
-If the player wins both mini-competitions, he wins and takes the bet.
-If he won only one mini-competition, then it is considered a draw (a push) and a player like the banker keeps the bet.
-In other cases, the player loses his bet to the banker.
-There can be no tie in a separate mini-competition.
-Any technical draw in mini-competitions between groups is considered a banker's win (this is actually the advantage of the casino).
+Each player’s groups are compared with the banker’s groups: the higher group is compared with the banker’s higher group, and the lower group with the banker’s lower group.
+These are essentially two separate mini-contests.

+- If the player wins both comparisons, he wins the bet.
+- If he wins only one comparison, the result is a push (draw), and both the player and the banker keep their bets.
+- In all other cases, the player loses to the banker.

+There are no ties in an individual mini-contest.
+Any technical tie is considered a win for the banker - this is the house advantage.

+## Group Hierarchy

-Pai Gow difficulty lies in the group hierarchy, although if you're already used to the [hierarchy from Tien Gow](/gupai/tiles-and-pairs-hierarchy.html) , it will be much easier.
+The complexity of Pai Gow lies in the ranking of the groups.
+However, if you are already familiar with the [hierarchy from Tien Gow](/gupai/tiles-and-pairs-hierarchy.html), it becomes much easier.

-The highest group is the Supreme Pair, followed by Civilian pairs in descending order, followed by Military pairs.
+The highest group is the **Supreme Pair**, followed by the **Civil pairs** in descending order, and then the **Military pairs**.

 ![](/docs/assets/images/gupai/paigow-pairs.jpg)
 _Pai Gow pairs hierarchy, Left to Right, Top to Bottom_

-Next come the Wong and Kong combinations - special combinations found only in Pai Gow.
-Wong is a double-six or double-one coupled with a Nine ([6:3] or [5:4]).
-Double-six combinations have an advantage.
-Kong is combination lower than Wong - consists of the same double-six or double-one together with an eight (ie either military eights or civilian double-fours).
-Combinations with double-six again have an advantage.
-The advantage of double sixes over double ones follows logically from the following rules.
+Next come two special combinations found only in Pai Gow: Wong and Kong.

+- **Wong** consists of a double-six or double-one combined with a Nine ([6:3] or [5:4]).
+Combinations containing double-six rank higher than those containing double-one.
+- **Kong** is similar but lower than Wong.
+It consists of a double-six or double-one combined with an Eight (either the military eight or the civilian double-four).
+Again, combinations with double-six rank higher than those with double-one.

+The superiority of double-six over double-one follows naturally from the following rules.

 ![](/docs/assets/images/gupai/paigow-wongs.jpg)
 _Wongs_